 Unique third-party platform integrations

-Within VIDIZMO video platform, each portal comes with its criteria or options for easily definable settings for branding, encoding profiles, security, active directory, media storage locations, hosting options, audit logs, and licensing – all on a portal level.
-Having said that, a portal can also inherit the same administration policies, branding, compliance, storage, hosting, licensing etc. as the main platform - depending on what is required or preferable.
+Having said that, a portal can also inherit the same administration policies, branding, compliance, storage, hosting, licensing etc. as the main platform - depending on what you require or prefer.

-None of the other players in the enterprise video content management market have multi-tenancy features comparable to that of VIDIZMO's, and are limited to segregating content and user access in basic folders and channels without granting the above-mentioned autonomous capabilities for individually managing each portal that way VIDIZMO does.
+None of the other video platforms in the enterprise video content management market have multi-tenancy features comparable to that of VIDIZMO.
+They only allow limited content segregation and user access in basic folders and channels without granting the ability of multiple portal creation with the above-mentioned autonomous capabilities.